thuban87/hindsight-journal/docs/development/Implementation Plan.md

 **`src/components/sidebar/WidgetContainer.tsx`** (~80 lines)

-Widget ordering system with platform-aware reordering:
+Widget ordering system with **arrow buttons on ALL platforms** (no drag-and-drop — avoids interference with Obsidian's workspace drag handlers for tab/leaf management):
 - Props: `widgets: { id: string; label: string; component: ReactNode }[]`
-- Renders widgets in the order specified by `settings.widgetOrder`
+- Renders widgets in the order specified by `settings.widgets`
-- **Desktop:** drag-to-reorder using native HTML5 Drag and Drop API (`draggable`, `onDragStart`, `onDragOver`, `onDrop`).
-Drag handle icon on each widget header.
-No custom drag ghost styling — use the browser's default ghost image (custom ghosts require `setDragImage()` hacks that add complexity for a purely cosmetic effect).
-- **Mobile:** up/down arrow buttons on each widget header instead of drag handles.
-Detected via `Platform.isMobile` from Obsidian API (not `matchMedia`).
+- **Up/down arrow buttons** on each widget header for fine-grained reordering.
 Arrow buttons must be 44px touch targets.
+Detected platform via `Platform.isMobile` for styling only (slightly larger buttons on mobile), not for different UX.
+- **Overflow menu (three-dot icon)** on each widget header with "Move to top" and "Move to bottom" options.
+This gives O(1) repositioning for big jumps (moving widget from position 7 to 1 without 6 arrow taps).
-- Each widget has a visibility toggle (eye icon) -- hidden widgets are removed from the list but stay in settings for re-enabling
+- Each widget has a visibility toggle (eye icon) — toggling sets `visible: false` in the `widgets` array but preserves the entry for re-enabling later
-- On reorder or visibility change: updates `settings.widgetOrder` via `saveSettings()`, **debounced at 500ms** to avoid multiple disk writes during rapid drag operations.
+- On reorder or visibility change: updates `settings.widgets` via `saveSettingsDebounced()` (500ms debounce, see Plan-Wide Rules "Settings Save Debounce").
 In-memory state updates immediately for visual feedback.
-Promise from `saveSettings()` handled with `void` operator.
+- **Migration:** Settings migration from previous version converts `widgetOrder: string[]` to `widgets: { id: string; visible: true }[]`.
 - CSS class: `hindsight-widget-container`

 **`src/components/pulse/QualityDashboard.tsx`** (~70 lines)